 Are there interactions between Benadryl and sleep aids such as melatonin, L-theanine, or trazodone?

 No, Benadryl is not known to interact with melatonin, L-theanine, or trazodone.
 Melatonin and L-theanine are herbal supplements used to help with sleep.
-Trazodone is a type of antidepressant that’s sometime prescribed for insomnia.
+Trazodone is a type of antidepressant that’s sometimes prescribed for insomnia.

 Sleepiness is a very common side effect of Benadryl.
 Taking Benadryl with melatonin, L-theanine, or trazodone could cause excessive sleepiness.
 For this reason, taking Benadryl with any of these products is not typically advised.